rescued-animals-platform/adoption-service/README.md

 3. Run integration tests with:

         make integration-test

-   This command automatically runs deploy-postgres (before tests).

 4. Run api tests with:

         make api-test

-   This command automatically runs deploy-postgres (before tests).

-5. Run all tests (unit, pitest, integration, and api) with:
+5. Run all tests (unit, integration, and api) with:

         make all-test

-6. Deploy the postgres database with:
+6. Deploy the adoption service database (useful when running integration tests from the IDE) with:

-        make deploy-postgres

-   You'll need to do this if you want to run integration tests from the IDE.

-7. Un deploy the postgres database with:

-        make undeploy-postgres
+        make deploy-adoption-service-db

-8. Local deployment of the adoption service:
+7. Local deployment of the adoption service (useful when running api tests from the IDE and manual local testing):

         make deploy